What did the first survey tell us?

 What do we want to find out this time?

 We have appreciated all of the ideas coming through, and this survey wants to collect more.
-Please share any activity – large or small – which you have offered or experienced, either through the survey or through the Contact Form on this website, so these can be shared to stimulate and encourage others.
+Please share any activity – large or small – which you have offered or experienced, either through the survey or by Contacting us via this website, so these can be shared to stimulate and encourage others.

 We also want to know where you believe churches could be doing more as the country continues to experience the COVID-19 pandemic as well as when we move into a period of recovery.
 How can churches help individuals and communities rebuild their lives and what support will you need to be able to bring this about?